zeightOFFICIAL/algorithms/README.md

 * <b><em>Factorial</em></b> In mathematics, the factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.
 The factorial of n also equals the product of n with the next smaller factorial.
 Iterative: O(n) Tail-recursion: O(n)
 * <b><em>Fibonacci sequence</em></b> is a series of numbers in which each number is the sum of the two that precede it.
 Starting at 0 and 1, the sequence looks like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on forever.
 Iterative: O(n) Recursive: O(n^2) Tail-recursion: O(n)
-* <b><em>Greatest common divisor</em></b> In mathematics, the greatest common divisor (GCD) of two or more integers, which are not all zero, is the largest positive integer that divides each of the integers.
-Iterative: O(log(ab) Recursive: O(log(a+b) This actually makes GCD-tail recursive the only one to be more efficient than iterative alternative.
 * <b><em>Sigma</em></b>, sum of all the elements within function in specific range.
 Iterative: O(n) Tail-recursion: O(n)

 https://en.wikipedia.org/wiki \